 4) Use Online Listings Targeted to Land Buyers

 It is probably obvious that you should market your land directly to land buyers.
 Online marketing is an important part of any real estate marketing plan and you should use all of the tools available to you.
-The main places you can list your land for sale on are Facebook Marketplace, Ebay, Zillow and Craig’s List.
+The best places you can list your land for sale on are Google, Facebook Marketplace, Zillow and Craig’s List.
 When you market your land for sale online you want to target only people who are looking to buy land.
 There are many different websites where you can post your land for sale, many of these sites are free.

-5) Show Your Land At Its Best
+5) Show Your Land At In Its Best State

-6) Land For Sale Sign
+6) For Sale Sign

-7) List Your Land in the MLS
+7) List and Sell Your Land in the MLS

 8) Contact Previous Land Buyers